singaround/songbook/songs/herrings-head-herrings-head.md

 I’ll make it into a barrel of ale\
 And all sorts of things.\
 Herring's tail, a barrel of ale,\
-Herring's gills, a window sills, etc.
+Herring's gills, window sills, etc.

 _The herring is the king of the sea..._